alan-turing-institute/REG-handbook/content/docs/how_we_work/knowledge_sharing.md

 ### Tech Talks

 Weekly talks where someone (usually someone in REG) presents or discusses something, such as about a project or data science/computer science/software engineering topic.
 They can also be opportunities to look for help and input - we encourage talks at the beginning of projects (before it's certain what exactly you'll be doing) or to discuss a problem you're unsure how to solve, for example.
 We also have shorter formats like "lightning talks", where several people give a shorter talk.
-Ideally, we'd like all projects to give a lighting talk or tech talk (and multiple talks are welcome too 😀).
+Ideally, we'd like all projects to give a lightning talk or tech talk (and multiple talks are welcome too 😀).

 See [here](https://github.com/alan-turing-institute/DataScienceSkills/wiki/Lunchtime-Tech-Talks) for the schedule and more details.
 You can find materials from previous talks in these places: